Thursday, January 20, 2022

 Extras:

-Extras for The Iron-Fisted Monk include, a trailer for the film (4 minutes 16 seconds, Dolby Digital mono Cantonese with removable English subtitles), two interviews with Sammo Kam-Bo Hung – interview #1 (9 minutes 35 seconds, Dolby Digital stereo English, no subtitles) and interview #2 (4 minutes 52 seconds, Dolby Digital stereo English, no subtitles) and an audio commentary with Asian film expert Frank Djeng (NY Asian Film Festival).
+Extras for The Iron-Fisted Monk include Hong Kong theatrical trailer (4 minutes 16 seconds, Dolby Digital mono Cantonese with removable English subtitles), an archival interview with actor/director Sammo Kam-Bo Hung (9 minutes 35 seconds, Dolby Digital stereo English, no subtitles), an archival interview with Sammo Kam-Bo Hung (4 minutes 52 seconds, Dolby Digital stereo English, no subtitles), and an audio commentary with Asian film expert Frank Djeng (NY Asian Film Festival).

-Extras for The Magnificent Butcher include, a trailer for the film (4 minutes 23 seconds, Dolby Digital mono Cantonese with removable English subtitles), two interviews with Sammo Kam-Bo Hung – interview #1 (12 minutes 51 seconds, Dolby Digital stereo English, no subtitles) and interview #2 (7 minutes 20 seconds, Dolby Digital stereo English, no subtitles), an interview with director Yuen Woo-Ping (20 minutes 14 seconds, Dolby Digital stereo Chinese with removable English subtitles) and an audio commentary with martial-arts cinema authority Mike Leeder and filmmaker Arne Venema.
+Extras for The Magnificent Butcher include Hong Kong theatrical trailer (4 minutes 23 seconds, Dolby Digital mono Cantonese with removable English subtitles), archival interview with actor Sammo Kam-Bo Hung (12 minutes 51 seconds, Dolby Digital stereo English, no subtitles), archival interview with Sammo Kam-Bo Hung (7 minutes 20 seconds, Dolby Digital stereo English, no subtitles archival interview with director Yuen Woo-Ping (20 minutes 14 seconds, Dolby Digital stereo Cantonese with removable English subtitles), and an audio commentary with martial-arts cinema authority Mike Leeder and filmmaker Arne Venema.

-Extras for Eastern Condors include, teaser trailer for the film (2 minutes 39 seconds, Dolby Digital mono Cantonese with removable English subtitles), Hong Kong trailer for the film (3 minutes 50 seconds, Dolby Digital mono Cantonese with removable English subtitles), Japanese trailer for the film (3 minutes 47 seconds, Dolby Digital mono Cantonese with removable English subtitles), English language opening and closing credits (3 minutes 59 seconds, Dolby Digital mono), two interviews with Sammo Kam-Bo Hung (16 minutes 44 seconds, Dolby Digital stereo English, no subtitles) and (6 minutes 4 seconds, Dolby Digital stereo English, no subtitles), an interview with stuntman/actor Wah Yuen (7 minutes 54 seconds, Dolby Digital stereo Chinese with removable English subtitles), footage from a theater adaption of Eastern Condors titled Eastern Condors Live!
-(13 minutes 46 seconds, Dolby Digital stereo Chinese, no subtitles) and two audio commentaries – the first audio commentary is with martial-arts cinema authority Mike Leeder and filmmaker Arne Venema and the second audio commentary is with Asian film expert Frank Djeng (NY Asian Film Festival).
+Extras for Eastern Condors include a theatrical teaser (2 minutes 39 seconds, Dolby Digital mono Cantonese with removable English subtitles), Hong Kong theatrical trailer (3 minutes 50 seconds, Dolby Digital mono Cantonese with removable English subtitles), Japanese theatrical trailer (3 minutes 47 seconds, Dolby Digital mono Cantonese with removable English subtitles), English language opening and closing credits (3 minutes 59 seconds, Dolby Digital mono), an archival interview with actor/director Sammo Kam-Bo Hung (16 minutes 44 seconds, Dolby Digital stereo English, no subtitles), an archival interview with Sammo Kam-Bo Hung (6 minutes 4 seconds, Dolby Digital stereo English, no subtitles), an interview with stuntman/actor Wah Yuen (7 minutes 54 seconds, Dolby Digital stereo Chinese with removable English subtitles), footage from a theater adaption of Eastern Condors titled Eastern Condors Live!
+(13 minutes 46 seconds, Dolby Digital stereo Chinese, no subtitles), an audio commentary with martial-arts cinema authority Mike Leeder and filmmaker Arne Venema for the theatrical version, and an audio commentary is with Asian film expert Frank Djeng (NY Asian Film Festival) for the theatrical version.

 Other extras include, an Export version of Eastern Condors (94 minutes 43 seconds, Dolby Digital Mono English, no subtitles).